opentdf/web-sdk/README.md

 The `Makefile` provides command scripts to invoke `Buf` with the `buf.gen.yaml` config.

 For convenience, the `make toolcheck` script checks if you have the necessary dependencies for the proto generation.

+Once this script passes, you can generate the gRPC service functions by running `make proto-generate`.